Simonatraj/Table-recognition-in-images/README.md

 # Table Recognition in Images

-Welcome to the **Table Recognition in Images** project!
 This repository showcases methods for detecting and recognizing tables present within images using image processing and machine learning techniques.

 ## Overview